Bellie & Speymouth Parish Church of Scotland

 Rev Christopher Barnett

-.
-Transferring to Bellie in September 1934, Mr Barnett served as a forces' chaplain in Aldershot from 1939 until 1943 and in North Africa, Sicily and Italy between 1943 and 1945.
-He translated to Dundee, Hilltown in May 1947.
+Transferring to Bellie in September 1934, he served as a forces’ chaplain in Aldershot (1939–1943) and in North Africa, Sicily and Italy (1943–1945) before translating to Dundee, Hilltown in May 1947.

 Rev John Jameson Glover